2013 triple murder of Kurdish activists in Paris: Investigations

 The prosecution stated Güney had frequent contacts with Turkish secret services and was proven to be involved in espionage.
-The judge considered the involvement of Turkish secret services in the murder to be a possibility, but didn't establish who ordered the operation and if the murderer acted according to the will of the top management or not (in theory, this may have been an attempt to stall peace talks that were occurring between Ankara and the PKK at that time).
+The judge considered the involvement of Turkish secret services in the murder to be a possibility, but didn't establish who ordered the operation and if the murderer acted according to the will of the top management or not.
 On 13 December 2016, Ömer Güney was moved to a hospital for urgent care connected to his brain tumor and he died the next day, five weeks before the scheduled start of his trial.

 Shortly after Güney died, France decided to close the investigation into the murders.
 In May 2019 the investigation was reopened.

 Eyyup Doru, a representative of the Peoples' Democratic Party (HDP) speculated that the primary target of the triple assassination might have been Fidan Doğan because of her social and political connections in France.
 Lawyer Sylvie Boitel explained that this young woman was very clever and had three cultures: French, Turkish and Kurdish.
-One of brothers said that she met French President François Hollande several times when he was leader of the Socialist Party, and had active relationships with French authorities.
+One of brothers said that she met French President François Hollande several times when he was leader of the Socialist Party.
+Hollande admitted to have had contact to one of the three women often which was condemned by the Turkish president Recep Tayyip Erdogan.
+Erdogan refuted the claims from Kurdish activists that Turkey was involved in the murders, but suggested that it may have been a rift within the PKK, who wanted to obstruct the peace process.

 Metin, the brother of Sakine Cansiz, claimed that France was responsible because she was killed in France and the murderer died in jail before trial, going on to point out that since the slaying neither the President nor Prime Minister of France has contacted the families of the victims.